 How to Apply

 Prospective students must apply during their senior year of high school to begin at Moraine Valley the following fall semester.
 To begin your application, first complete a Moraine Valley application online.
-In about an hour, you will be able to access the Moraine Valley student portal (MVConnect) using your username and password.
-Log in with your credentials to access the Engineering Pathways application located within the portal.
+In about an hour, you will be able to access the Moraine Valley student portal (MVConnect) using your username, which will be provided in your welcome email.

 Final decisions regarding admission, continuation and standing in the program rests with a review committee.